yeocak/YourCopiesBoard/README.md

 # YourCopiesBoard - React Native (Typescript) Practice App

-App that collects your copies in your local database.
+App that collects your copies to your local database.
 You can see in a list, delete it, save to favourites list or copy it again.

 ![](https://github.com/yeocak/YourCopiesBoard/blob/master/forgithub/first.png)
 ![](https://github.com/yeocak/YourCopiesBoard/blob/master/forgithub/second.png)